Efficient approximations for utility-based pricing

+Thus, we will first search for approximations for $p_{h}$ and then deduce the results on $V$ using \eqref{value_pe}.

-We will denote by $V(x_0,s_0,\l)$ and $p$ the value function of $\l>0$ units of the non-traded stock $S$ at time $T$ and its asking reservation price.
-Similarly, $V^{put}(x_0,s_0,\l,K)$ and $p^{put}$ will be respectively the value function of $\l$ units of a short position on a put option of strike $K,$ written on the non-traded stock $S$ at time $T,$ and its selling reservation price.\\ In the sequel, we will consider several market conditions.
-The first one presents a meaningful market situation that will be taken as a reference throughout the article.
-We also introduce two other market situations to observe the effect of a low initial price (see Table \ref{situation2}) and a long time horizon (see Table \ref{situation3}).
+Let $K\in [0,+\infty]$ and $\zeta$ be a measurable function, which is bounded from below on $[0,K].$ In the following, we will focus on the computation of the bid reservation price of a derivative of the form $H=\zeta(S_T) 1_{S_T \leq K}.$ This includes the bid price of the non-traded stock $H=S_T$ choosing $K=\infty$ and $\zeta=id,$ where $id(x)=x$ for all $x\in \mathbb{R}.$ We will also get the ask price of a put option $H=(K-S_T)_+$ (where $x_+=\max(x,0)$) for some $K\in [0,+\infty)$, choosing $\zeta(x)=x-K.$ Indeed, $p_{(K-x)_+}^{sell}=-p_{-(K-x)_+}$.
+We will denote by $V_{\zeta,K}(x_0,\l)$ and $p_{\zeta,K}$ (resp. $V(x_0,\l)$ and $p$) the value function of $\l>0$ units of $\zeta(S_T) 1_{S_T \leq K}$ (resp. $S_T$) and the associated bid reservation price.
+Similarly, $V^{put}(x_0,\l,K)$ and $p^{put}$ will be respectively the value function of $\l$ units of $-(K-S_T)_+$ and the ask reservation price of the put.\\ In the sequel, we will consider several market conditions.
+Situation 1 of Table \ref{parameters1} presents a market situation relatively close to what is commonly used in the literature (see for example \cite{ref1, ref4, ref5, HM15}), and that will be taken as a reference throughout the article.
+We also introduce two other market situations to observe the effect of a low initial price for the non-traded asset (see situation 2 of Table \ref{parameters1}) and a long time horizon (see situation 3 of Table \ref{parameters1}).